 Compassion is the ability to feel for another living being, which results in a desire to help.
+Being human is good business.
 Having strong empathy for a customer’s situation means seeing and understanding it from their perspective—i.e., walking in their shoes—a foundational relationship builder.

 - Engagement and Warmth